 Winter Garden Care with Eliza Fournier

-We learn winter gardening tips, and why NOW is the best time to look for signs of the Emerald Ash Borer, from Chicago Botanic Garden's Eliza Fournier, on Chicago Tonight at 7:00 pm.
+We learn winter gardening tips, and why now is the best time to look for signs of the emerald ash borer, from Chicago Botanic Garden's Eliza Fournier.
 View a photo gallery and check out her tips below.

 Gardening New Year’s Resolutions: